2025 Award of Excellence

 Larry Sechuk, Alumni Board Member

-Larry Sechuk became a member of the Executive Committee of the SPHSAA in September of 2019.
+Larry Sechuk graduated in 1977 from Southern and became a member of the Executive Committee of the SPHSAA in September of 2019.
 He was an asset to our committee from the beginning because of his retail experience with the Macy’s organization.
 He immediately asked to help organize and maintain a school store of various types of merchandise that would benefit not only the school but the alumni.
+At Southern Larry was very active in high school sports and played Football, Baseball and was Captain of the Southern Wrestling Team in his senior year.

-Larry was inducted into the SPHS Athletic Hall of Fame in May, 2019.
+Larry is a board member of the SPHS Alumni and was inducted into the Athletic Hall of Fame in 2019.

 Bill Ronayne, President, Mario Lanza Institute